 3. Francis Bay

 Francis Bay is a bit quieter than Maho Bay and it’s ideal if you are looking for some peace and quiet.
-It has a super laid back vibe.
+I thought that it has a super laid back vibe.

 Many people start their day snorkeling at Francis Bay then work their way south towards Maho Bay (Maho Bay has one of the biggest turtle populations on the island).

-The best place to see turtles is along the rocks which are located on the right side of the bay.
+I found that the best place to see turtles here was along the rocks which are located on the right side of the bay.
+I saw around 4 turtles here just munching on some seagrass.

 As well as turtles, you’ll be able to see a wide variety of tropical fish, rays and other marine animals.